konraddj/academic-project-archive/README.md

 ---

 ## 🔒 Private Works
+> _Access can be granted **upon request**.

-- **Securing Communication in the Cloud Computing Using Cryptographic Techniques** - Master’s thesis on enhancing cloud communication security using advanced cryptographic techniques, including TLS protocol analysis, cipher suite testing on AWS, and lifecycle management of Certificate Authorities (CAs).
-Held in a private repository, available upon request.
+- **Securing Communication in the Cloud Computing Using Cryptographic Techniques** - Master’s thesis focused on securing cloud communication by implementing and analysing TLS protocols across AWS services such as ALB, CloudFront, and EC2.
+Conducted tests of multiple TLS versions and cipher suites.
+Managed certificate lifecycle using certificates issued by Amazon ACM and third-party authorities.
+Utilised Wireshark, OpenSSL, Nmap, AWS CloudWatch, and Athena to monitor traffic, assess encryption strength, and evaluate performance under various configurations.
-- **Brute Force Attacks: Cryptanalysis and Prevention Techniques** – a final-year BSc research project focusing on password security mechanisms, brute-force attack strategies, and practical defense implementations.
-Available upon direct inquiry.
+- **Brute Force Attacks: Cryptanalysis and Prevention Techniques** - BSc research project focusing on password security mechanisms, brute-force attack strategies, and practical defense implementations.
 - **Verification of Certificate Authorities (CAs) and integration with cloud providers for enhanced security** - accepted but unpublished.
 Research on integration and verification of third-party Certificate Authorities (CAs) with cloud providers to enhance security.
-Contact for details.

 ---